Bira/octopus-carnival/_drafts/wir-neverwinter-shadow-scion.md

 You volunteered for a post at the location farthest from the center of Shadovar power - Neverwinter.
 You managed to vanish shortly after arriving here, and now live in the city, keeping your past a secret.
-But lately you've been seeing signs and hearing rumors that tell you the Shadovar presence here is only increasing.
+But lately you've been seeing signs and hearing rumors that tell you the Shadovar presence here is increasing.
 The only thing that would get them this riled up is a repairable flying city.
-If there really is one here (spoiler: there is) and they manage to make it fly, then this could become a new major center for the Shadovar, and you'd never escape their shadow again.
+If there really is one here (spoiler: there is) and they manage to make it fly, then this could become a new major center for the Shadovar, and you'd never escape them again.
 You need to stop them, if only to ensure you can live a peaceful life here.

 There are no class restrictions for this theme, but Scions of Shadow can only be one of human, shadar-kai, or shade.
 Those last two represent whose bloodlines were affected by the Shadowfell, or who were mutated directly.
 I think Shadar-kai get a full playable treatment in the Gloomwrougth supplement, and Shades appear in Heroes of Shadow.
-Even Shadovar humans are edgier than usual.
+Even if you're human, you're still edgier than usual.

 The associated background skills are Arcana, Bluff, and Stealth.